Supercapacitor: Micro grids

 Micro grids are usually powered by clean and renewable energy.
 Most of this energy generation, however, is not constant throughout the day and does not usually match demand.
 Supercapacitors can be used for micro grid storage to instantaneously inject power when the demand is high and the production dips momentarily, and to store energy in the reverse conditions.
 They are useful in this scenario, because micro grids are increasingly producing power in DC, and capacitors can be utilized in both DC and AC applications.
 Supercapacitors work best in conjunction with chemical batteries.
 They provide an immediate voltage buffer to compensate for quick changing power loads due to their high charge and discharge rate through an active control system.
 Once the voltage is buffered, it is put through an inverter to supply AC power to the grid.
-It is important to note that supercapacitors cannot provide frequency correction in this form directly in the AC grid.
+Supercapacitors cannot provide frequency correction in this form directly in the AC grid.